George K. Konstantinou LLC

 Telegram

 A small island, Cyprus offers a variety of business opportunities.
-It has a stable modern, free-market, service-based economy with high household incomes.
+It has a stable, modern, free-market, service-based economy with high household incomes.
 International investors and domestic businesses can confidently invest, grow, and prosper.
-More benefits of establishing a company in Cyprus and incorporation details are further in our article.
+Our article provides more benefits of establishing a company in Cyprus and incorporation details.

 Here are six main reasons to establish a company in Cyprus:

 Companies in Cyprus pay only 12.5 % to the local government.
 It is one of the lowest corporate tax rates in Europe.
 Additionally, there are more Cypriot tax benefits.
 The companies have a full tax exemption on the sale of securities, dividends, and, in some cases, capital gains.
 Good news for international holdings.
-Companies in Cyprus have a territorial tax system, which means it only taxes locally-sourced income.
-Therefore, companies can significantly optimize the taxable base through the agreements on avoidance of double taxation.
+Companies in Cyprus have a territorial tax system, which means the country only taxes locally sourced income.
+Therefore, companies can significantly optimize the taxable base through agreements to avoid double taxation.

 Cyprus offers many investment opportunities for profitable investments: